ashishnd/ashishnd/README.md

 - 👯 I’m looking to collaborate on **Open Source Projects**

-- 🤝 I’m looking for help with **Mock Interviews and Job Referrals**

 - 📫 How to reach me **deshpande.ashish13@gmail.com**

 - 🧑‍💼 Connect with me on **[linkedin.com/in/ashishnd](https://www.linkedin.com/in/ashishnd/)**